wintercounter/transformed/README.md

 -   `autoCamelCase` _(default: false)_: automatically adds support for _camelCase_ versions of the passed prop names.
 -   `hasOwnPropertyCheck` _(default: false)_: for a slight performance improvement we're not doing `hasOwnProperty` checks by default, but you can enable for cases when not using simple objects as input.
+-   `toValueCache` _(default: true)_: Enables/disable toValue call caching.
+This can greatly improve performance in when doing expensive repeated tasks using `toValue` calls.

 ### API